edgedb/edgedb-python/docs/api/asyncio_con.rst

 .. py:class:: AsyncIOTransaction

-    Represents a transaction or savepoint block.
+    Represents a transaction or a savepoint block.

     Instances of this type are created by calling the :py:meth:`AsyncIOConnection.try_transaction()` method.